Unity-Technologies/DOTS-training-samples/deprecated.md

 ## Deprecated Samples

-The following samples have proven to be poor exercises, but we list them here for completeness.
+The following samples have proven to be poor exercises because they are too simple, too complicated, or too confusing.
+We list them here for completeness.

  * Cliff Divers (Difficulty 1): Dramatic shots of people diving down a cliff.